 Witherle was a merchant and shipbuilder of Castine.
-He married Sarah F. Adams (1822–56) daughter of Deacon Samuel and Lucy Adams.
+He married Sarah F. Adams (1822–56), daughter of Deacon Samuel and Lucy Adams.
 George H. Witherle (1831–1906), his younger brother, was in partnership with him in the family enterprise started by their father, William Witherle, Sr., who died at seventy-eight in 1860, and who came from Boston to Castine.
-Witherle, Sr. married "Sarah" Sally Bryant, a native of Marshfield, Massachusetts.
+Witherle, Sr. was married to "Sarah" Sally Bryant, a native of Marshfield, Massachusetts.
 In terms of both capital and influence, the two families enjoyed great prosperity, and their economic influence embraced Penobscot Bay and the greater world beyond.
 The Witherles were also invested in the cod fisheries and the cotton trade, and they financed the building of some of Castine's greatest ships.

 – Mark Honey

 From July 25-August 16,1848, Castine native Noah Brooks made a return visit to his hometown.
 He was eighteen at the time, and had been living in Boston.
 In his diary, there is no mention of Lane, but he recounts Castine gossip, and writes about visits with the Stevens and Witherle familes, accounts of swimming in Back Cove, and reading Wuthering Heights.
 The daily arrival of "the boat" (the "T.F.S." or the "Secor")—the way it was anticipated and observed by Castine residents—is notable.